YuDong101/chaos-shapes-synchronization-transitions/README.md

 * **Path Settings:** Ensure MATLAB’s "Current Folder" matches the repository location; otherwise, the script will fail to locate the function files.
 * **Numerical Precision:** The simulation step size and integration method are tuned for the system's dynamics.
 Increasing the step size excessively to speed up computation may lead to numerical instability or inaccurate results.
 * **Performance:** Sweeping a high-resolution parameter space ($A-T$) can be computationally intensive.
 For quick tests, consider reducing the resolution or the range of parameters in `main.m`.

-## 4. Citation

-If you use this code in your research, please cite our paper:

-> Y. Tang, Z. Cheng, X. Zhou, L. Jiang, D. Yu, and Q. Pei, "Edge of chaos shapes synchronization transitions and critical slowing down in coupled auditory neurons," *[Journal Name]*, [Year].